Everyday Green is a serious DIY addict who loves to help others find different ways to live frugally.

 Jacking Up the Existing Roof

 Before replacing a porch column with a new one, you first have to remove the old one.
 Because the column is likely supporting a heavy roof structure, temporary support will need to be used.
-How to raise a porch to replace the column is a matter of choice.
-A roof jack is the best choice for this job, although some people choose to use 2x4s.
+How you raise a porch to replace the column is a matter of choice.
+I believe a roof jack is the best choice for this job, although some people choose to use 2x4s.
 2x4s would need to be cut to size (an inch or so longer than the column) and then hammered into place.
 A roof jack, besides being more sturdy, doesn’t need to be hammered into place and therefore won’t cause any extra damage to the underside of the roof.

 Some porch columns are not weight-bearing and are more for show than for actual support.
 The only columns that are sure to be load-bearing are those at the corners.
-But because there is no way to tell if the column is load-bearing or not, it is best to err on the safe side and brace any column with a temporary support structure before attempting to remove it.
+However, because there is no way to tell if the column is load-bearing or not, it is best to err on the safe side and brace any column with a temporary support structure before attempting to remove it.

 When jacking up the roof jack, place a small plank of wood between the top of the jack and the roof to give more surface area for the jack to distribute the weight.
 If there is a weak spot in the roof it is less likely to fall if the weight is dispersed over a larger area.
 After the temporary roof support is in place, use the chalk to mark the footing of the column, as well as where it attaches to the roof.
 These will be reference points for the installation of the new column.